 The Company has adopted a Code of Business Conduct and Ethics that applies to all officers, directors and employees.
-The Code of Business Conduct and Ethics is available on the Company's website at www.caratherapeutics.com under the Corporate Governance section and within the News & Investors section.
+The Code of Business Conduct and Ethics is available on the Company's website at www.caratherapeutics.com in the News & Investors section under Corporate Governance.
 If the Company makes any substantive amendments to the Code of Business Conduct and Ethics or grants any waiver from a provision of the Code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.